-Having the right security provisions and procedures in place can help reduce the risk, while promoting a safe working environment for staff and visitors, and minimising any potential financial losses.
+Having the right security measures and procedures in place can help reduce the risk, while promoting a safe working environment for staff and visitors and minimising any potential financial losses.

-So, what security services are available and which ones would benefit your business the most?
+So, what professional security services are available and how might they benefit your business?

-Assault is one of the most common crimes committed against businesses, and depending on the nature of your organisation, team members may need protection against this type of incident.
+Violence in the workplace is sadly very common, especially for those in roles that have greater exposure to the general public.
+Depending on the nature of your organisation, team members may need protection against this type of incident.

 Placing certain responsibilities on a security professional can also take some of the pressure off staff members, who may otherwise be called on to manage additional duties.
 For example, locking or opening up the offices, attending the property out of hours, or following an alarm activation.

-The final element that needs protection is your property.
-The type and scale of property that you have, will depend on the nature and size of your business.
+The final element that needs protection is your assets.
+The type and scale of assets that you have will depend on the nature and size of your business.
 While adequate insurance will of course always be needed, damage or loss of property can have broad reaching consequences.
 Particularly if it results in any operational downtime and if robust contingency plans haven’t been put in place.
-Aside from this, claims on insurance tend to be followed by inflated premiums.

 And it’s not just physical property that needs to be considered.
 Many businesses will also have a need to protect intellectual property.
 In some cases, for example law firms and accountancy practices, papers that are being held may be incredibly valuable and so their protection is a serious concern.